xilissium/Self-Tracking-BOT-with-Raspberry-Pi-4/README.md

 - yolov3-tiny package
 ### Hardware
 - Raspberry pi 4 (or similare board with enough compute power for video recognition)
-- Mbot2 (with ultrasonic sensor and 2 motot), if you want to use an arduino you need to do the programe yourself
+- Mbot2 (with ultrasonic sensor and 2 motor), if you want to use an arduino you need to do the programe yourself
 - Generic camera/ webcam (i use the playstation 3 eyes camera)

 ## Installation